philippzhuravlev/event-aggregator/README.md

 9. Deploy: `npx firebase-tools deploy --only hosting`.

 # Tech Stack
+This project is technically fullstack (front- and backend), but as Firebase handles most of the backend, it is effectively mostly frontend.
 - HTML + CSS: the structure (HTML) and visual styling (CSS) of web pages.
 - TypeScript: JavaScript with "types" that help catch mistakes early.
 - React: lets us easily build the UI from small, reusable components.